 - Detailed information about all amplification options is provided to improve quality of life through better hearing.

-- Repair services include minor in-office and send out manufacturer-based options.
+- Minor in-office and send-out manufacturer-based repair options.

-- We also offer custom fit noise protection, waterproof ear molds, IPOD ear molds, and can order a wide variety of other assistive listening devices.
+- Custom-fit noise protection, waterproof ear molds, iPod ear molds, and ordering services for a wide variety of other assistive listening devices.

 Our audiologists will select the best style of hearing aid for the specific hearing loss you have, keeping in mind any cosmetic and lifestyle concerns you may have.
-What goes inside the hearing aid is also very important in the selection of the hearing aid.
-The audiologist can choose the most appropriate amplifier and circuitry for your particular hearing aid needs.
+In addition, our audiologists can choose the most appropriate amplifier and circuitry for your particular hearing aid needs.

 Hearing aids worn in the ear are usually custom-fit, based on an impression of the ear.
 There are several styles – each is listed below, ranging from smallest to largest.